Plain English Summary

 10. Health related quality of life (SF-12)

-11. We will also explore in detail within the intervention group and at other sites:
+11. Within the intervention group and at other sites:

 11.1.
 Technical performance of the Prism tool predicted compared to actual emergency admissions